dougliebe/dougliebe.github.io/Stars_Scrubs.md

-#### This project was supposed to investigate the performance of "stars and scrubs" lines and normal NHL lines: where all three players are of simialr skill.
+#### This project was supposed to investigate the performance of "stars and scrubs" lines and normal NHL lines: where all three players are of similar skill.
 The common conception is that a star will raise the skill of the line greater than a line of equal average skill (but without a star).
 For example:

 Player | Skill
 -------|-------